Emotional Resilience Workshop

 Thank You for Organising the Two Guest Speakers

 From a personal point of view, I saw two of the presentations and I thought they were extremely good.
 Thanks again!

 A, Russell.
 Whitefriars School, Harrow, London

 When children and teens understand that the world becomes a better place through positive action, they will be more likely to draw strength and resilience through contribution.
 For this to happen, young people need the opportunity to contribute.

 In many cases, young people act badly or make unwise decisions to cope with anxiety or other negative feelings.
 By teaching them more positive coping strategies, their emotional resilience will grow.

-To act decisively, young people need to believe that they have a measure of control in the outcome.
+To act decisively, young people need to believe that they have a measure of control over the outcome.
 Parents and teachers can help them to understand that every cause has an effect and that most negative situations are about choices that were made or not made – not random events.

 How a 2020 Dreams Emotional Resilience Workshop can Help

 A 2020 Dreams Emotional Resilience workshop will raise awareness of the importance of developing this quality and will create a space where young people can practice and explore the skills they will need to navigate tough challenges.